fzd370/PlatePallete2.0/README.md

 4. To save a recipe, click the "Save Recipe" button.
 You can access saved recipes from the "Favorites" section.

-5. To create a shopping list based on a recipe, click the "Add to Shopping List" button.

-6. Manage your shopping list by adding or removing items as needed.

-7. Enjoy exploring and organizing your favorite recipes!
+5. Enjoy exploring and organizing your favorite recipes!

 ## Technologies Used